a person holding a tape

 5. Use microfiber clothes to clean the entire exterior of the tape.
 If there is dust and grime in the crevices, then you can also use a Q-tip to clean out those places.

-6. Finally, unscrew the cassette case, especially if you notice grime inside of the tape.
+6. Unscrew the cassette case, especially if you notice grime inside of the tape.

 7. Use the cotton swab with rubbing alcohol to clean the rubber pinch rollers on the edges and the metal capstan, erase tape head, record tape head, and playback head.